 In order to fully interpret pieces of literature, you have to understand a lot about literary devices in the texts you read.
 Here are our top tips for identifying and analyzing different literary techniques:

 Tip 1: Read Closely and Carefully

 First off, you’ll need to make sure that you’re reading very carefully.
 Resist the temptation to skim or skip any sections of the text.
 If you do this, you might miss some literary devices being used and, as a result, will be unable to accurately interpret the text.

 If there are any passages in the work that make you feel especially emotional, curious, intrigued, or just plain interested, check that area again for any literary devices at play.

 It’s also a good idea to reread any parts you thought were confusing or that you didn't totally understand on a first read-through.
 Doing this ensures that you have a solid grasp of the passage (and text as a whole) and will be able to analyze it appropriately.

-You won’t be able to identify literary devices in texts if you don’t know what they are or how they’re used, so spend some time memorizing the 24 devices above.
+You won’t be able to identify literary elements in texts if you don’t know what they are or how they’re used, so spend some time memorizing the literary elements list above.
 Knowing these (and how they look in writing) will allow you to more easily pinpoint these techniques in various types of written works.